amelkiy/write-ups/GoogleCTF-2020/MathSH/README.md

 // Calls a public method "name" of a given object "targetObject" with "args". public static object CallMethod(object targetObject, string name, bool case_sensitive, object[] args);
 ```
 Normally, when we use the shell, the ExpressionResolver calls the last "CallMethod" function to invoke a requested method, which in turn finds a `public static` function of a `Type` or a `public` function of an instance, and calls it.
 If we want to call methods that are non-static or private, we're gonna have to get creative.
-We can call `GetMethod` ourselves, provide the flags that we want and use the returnd method as a parameter to the fist "CallMethod" function.
+We can call `GetMethod` ourselves, provide the flags that we want and use the returned method as a parameter to the fist "CallMethod" function.
 Let's try that:
 ```
 MathSH> __global__.System.AppDomain.CurrentDomain.GetAssemblies()
 Cannot find function System.AppDomain.CurrentDomain.GetAssemblies